LichCon/mcp-server-wrapper/README.md

 # MCP Server Wrapper

-A wrapper around MCP servers to allow filtering which tools to expose to clients.
+A wrapper around a MCP server to select which tools to expose to mcp client.

-This package allows you to create a proxy for an existing MCP server while selectively exposing only specific tools.

 I created this mainly to: